 In addition, since 1 October 2014, Reservists and their employers are now affected by legal changes announced within the Defence Reform Act 2014.

-The 2014 legislation also gives Reservists a more prominent role within Future Force 2020 and greater job security.
+The 2014 legislation for Reservists and their employers also gives Reservists a more prominent role within Future Force 2020 and greater job security.